 Create digital signatures for PDF files

 A PDF converter tool like e.g. PDFCreator allows you to sign PDF files digitally.
 This helps to verify the identity of the sender and to ensure that the document has not been modified after signing.
-Digital signatures can, for example, be created at CAcert.org , which is a community-driven Certificate Authority.
+There are different certificate authorities where you can create digital signatures.

 Once you have created your digital signature, PDFCreator offers various options for displaying the signature at the preferred place in your PDF file and makes it easy to define the size of the signature.

 How can I secure my PDF files with a password?

 To secure your PDF files with a password, you can use a PDF converter tool like PDFCreator.
 It allows you to add a password to your PDF files during the conversion process.
 You can choose between an "owner password" for editing the file and a "user password" for opening the PDF.
 The passwords are encrypted for security.